Mizux/cmake-pybind11/README.md

 ```
 So you can find the dot source files in [docs](docs).

+# Contributing

+The [CONTRIBUTING.md](./CONTRIBUTING.md) file contains instructions on how to
+file the Contributor License Agreement before sending any pull requests (PRs).
+Of course, if you're new to the project, it's usually best to discuss any
+proposals and reach consensus before sending your first PR.

 ## License

 Apache 2.
 See the LICENSE file for details.